CamFlow/camflow-dev/README.md

 ### v0.1.7

 ```
+- Config change: by default IFC is not set.
 - Recording IPv4 incoming and outgoing packets.
 - More sensible settings for relay buffer.
 - Update to kernel version 4.4.22.